-1g.
+1h.
 List your project partners

-Lead applicant organisations based outside the target countries are required to deliver the project in partnership with at least one partner organisation based within the Fund's target countries.
-Partners from other countries may also be included, up to a maximum of eight partners in total.
+Lead applicant organisations must be based in Pakistan, but you can have additional partner organisations based within Pakistan.
+Partners from other countries may also be included if their expertise is required to deliver your project.
+You can have up to a maximum of eight partners in total.
 Please list the names and other contact details of your partner organisation(s).